-53. As mentioned above, the Working Group confirmed that the instrument should be in the form of a soft best practice guide.
+68. As mentioned above, the Working Group confirmed that the instrument should be in the form of a soft best practice guide.
 The Working Group accepted the suggested provisional title of the instrument, "Best Practices for Effective Enforcement".
 The Governing Council's endorsement may be sought, if necessary, for any revisions of the title.

-E. Terminology and translations
+E. Terminology and language versions of the instrument

-- 54. One of the challenges of uniform law is how to ensure that the planned instrument adopt sufficiently technical and precise terminology while also being as neutral as possible with respect to specific legal systems and accessible to users with different legal and linguistic backgrounds (or at least capable of translation into different languages).
-This is particularly important in the case of instruments aimed at providing guidance to national legislators. - 55.
-More specifically, while the Group's only working language is English, consistent with UNIDROIT's practice, the final instrument will be approved in two language versions: English and French.
-Therefore, this should be kept in mind to ensure a consistent text of the best practices be developed in both languages by the time of final approval. - 56.
+- 69. One of the challenges of uniform law is how to ensure that the planned instrument adopt sufficiently technical and precise terminology while also being as neutral as possible with respect to specific legal systems and accessible to users with different legal and linguistic backgrounds (or at least capable of translation into different languages).
+This is particularly important in the case of instruments aimed at providing guidance to national legislators. - 70.
 Moreover, there should be consistency, as far as possible and reasonable, with the terminology used in other UNIDROIT instruments and current projects.
-The need to align terminology to the one used in existing global standard-setting instruments developed by sister organisations (in particular UNCITRAL's instruments on secured transactions) was also raised, with particular regard to enforcement on security rights, bearing in mind, however, the different scope of the present project (which does not purport to harmonise substantive secured transaction laws). - 57.
-Finally, the Working Group discussed the usefulness of developing a glossary of shared terms and definitions.
-While such a glossary was not considered to be a necessary addition to the final instrument, nor was it considered to be feasible at the present stage of development of the project, the need to keep track of the different terms used and to harmonise terminology was highlighted.
+The need to align terminology to the one used in existing global standard-setting instruments developed by sister organisations (in particular UNCITRAL's instruments on secured transactions) was also constantly taken into account with particular regard to enforcement on security rights, bearing in mind, however, the different scope of the present project (which does not purport to harmonise substantive secured transaction laws). - 71.
+The Working Group discussed the usefulness of developing a glossary of shared terms and definitions.
+While such a glossary was not considered a necessary or feasible addition to the final instrument, the need to keep track of the different terms used and to harmonise terminology was highlighted.
+To address potential confusion arising from readers' diverse legal backgrounds, it was highlighted that terms or expressions may be specifically defined to the purposes of this instrument, consistently with practice adopted for other UNIDROIT instruments.
+Two different, non-mutually exclusive suggestions were made at the ninth session of the Working Group: a number of key concepts and expressions could be mentioned and defined or described in the Introduction to the Best Practices; moreover, the Working Group could insert clarifications on the terminology in the comments alongside the black-letter recommendations.
+In the interim, an ad hoc glossary serves as a temporary solution.